eponkratova/recommender-systems/README.md

 ## Nearest Neighbor Collaborative Filtering
 The first assignment to the course 'Nearest Neighbor Collaborative Filtering' requires to implement user-user collaborative filtering (see the file 1st_assignment_collab).
 The dataset is a 25 user x 100 movie matrix of ratings selected from the class data set.

+The second assignment will explore item-based collaborative filtering.
+The dataset is a 20x20 matrix where columns represent movies, rows represent users, and each cell represents a user-movie rating (see the file 2nd_assignment_collab).